nonnb/nonnb.github.io/src/SmartGit/Manual/GUI/AI Commit Messages.md

 >
 > As a result, SmartGit's AI commenting feature is disabled by default.

+## Enabling AI Commenting Features
+SmartGit's AI features are disabled by default, and can be enabled the first time the AI button is clicked.
+The following options are

+ - _Use GitHub models globally_
+   SmartGit will add configuration to use the default LLM to your global `git.config` file.
+   This will apply to all repositories on your local computer.

+ - _Use GitHub models for this repository_ - SmartGit will add configuration to use the default LLM to the `git/config` file in the current repository only.

+ - _Configure manually_ - This will take you to the [AI Configuration](../Integration/AI.md) page showing you how to add `ai-llm` and `ai-commit-message` sections to your git configuration files.

+ - Disable AI configuration (selected by default) - this setting disables SmartGit AI integration.

 ## Selecting between AI Models
 By default, SmartGit will use the public GitHub LLM when AI commenting is enabled.
 If you have [configured](../Integrations/AI.md) addititional AI Models, use the **Down** arrow between the **AI** button and the Hamburger Menu (☰) on the **Commit View**, to select the LLM that SmartGit will use for AI features.

 ## Commit Message Generation